emreYbs/PatikaDev-PicusSecurityBootcamp/Week3(30Mayıs-6Haziran)/Coursera/Ideas for Assignment.md

 - Lack of context
 - Lack of budgeting.
 A realistic model of required investment should be developed and necessary investment should be provided.
 Besides, management and SOC leads/managers work together closely to decide how to allocate funds for cybersecurity.
 From the reports I have read, I can say that management tend to take recommendations from SOC leads/managers but frequently goes against SOC management’s recommendations.
 Thus this can be a issue because this can de-motivate the SOC team and users of SOC can be adversely affected as a result.
+In short, we need to make sure our organizational management listens to SOC users' feedbacks, suggestions.

 - Metrics are a critical component of the SOC’s interaction with the organization.
 Yet, most of the metrics used fail to effectively characterize the value the SOC provides to the business.
 - Outsourcing can be useful to overcome some of the issues that SOC users face.
 You can gain expert help and also by letting some of the work to oursourcing parties, it is possible to decrease the burden on our staff.
 Outsourcing can also be cost effective.